KeyboardKit/website/pages/features.md

 hero: /assets/heros/features.png

-description: KeyboardKit supports 61 locales, fully localized keyboards, customizable styles and layouts, autocomplete, audio and haptic feedback and much more.
+description: KeyboardKit supports 61 locales and comes packed with powerful features.
 ---

 Visit [the project site]({{site.github_url}}) for information, documentation, a getting-started guide and a demo app.